-The northern lights are a naturally occurring phenomenon that bewitch you with their magic.
+The northern lights are a naturally occurring phenomenon that will bewitch you with their magic.
 The Vikings believed the shimmering aurora were reflections of the shining shields and armour of the gods.
 Who could blame them?
 This dazzling spectacle does indeed look like something out of this world!

-Of course, we know that the northern lights are all down to science, not sorcery.
-To catch them, you need three key ingredients combining at once: dark skies, solar activity, and clear weather.
+Of course, thanks to science, we know the northern lights aren't down to sorcery.
+To catch them, you need 3 key factors to align at the same time: dark skies, solar activity, and clear weather.
 You also need to know when and where to see auroras for your best chances of witnessing them on a northern lights tour package.

-If aurora borealis sightings are on your bucket list, read on to discover the best times and places to see the northern lights.
+If aurora borealis sightings are on your wish list, read on to discover the best times and places to see the northern lights.

 - Plan your aurora adventure with these northern lights tours

 Best time to see northern lights